 Another, somewhat more surprising explanation: the price of bread in New York is based on image considerations.
 “We cannot sell a baguette at two dollars.
 People would think that the quality of the product is inferior to their supermarket baguette at three dollars.
 We have aligned ourselves with the prices of our competitors,” explains Yann Ledoux.

 Unlike at its French stores, Maison Kayser in New York would make less profit without the sale of coffee.
 “New Yorkers’ coffee consumption has considerably increased our number of customers.
 We noticed that we couldn’t just sell bread and Danish pastries in New York,” explains Eric Kayser.
 That makes it all the more necessary to provide a room with tables and chairs for sitting and tasting on site, with transparent window panes through which to watch the baking process in the bread ovens.
 “Americans love to eat at a table in the morning.
 They also come for brunch on the weekend.”

 While specialty breads — breads with aromatic spices, whole meal breads, stuffed rolls or fig and hazelnut breads — sell better in the United States, the traditional baguette is less of a success in New York.
-Between 300 and 600 baguettes are sold daily in each New York store, the equivalent of a small Parisian bakery.
+About 1,200 are sold daily in each New York store, the equivalent of a small Parisian bakery.
 We are still far from the 2,500 baguettes sold daily in the busiest Kaysers in Paris.
 “A lot of Parisians buy a baguette in the morning, and another one in the evening, after work.
 It’s a habit that we’re not yet seeing among New Yorkers,” notes Eric Kayser.
 “It’s up to us to change their routine!”